BecksterScience/AdvancedPythonProject/README.md

 - Memory-efficient processing with categorical encoding
 - Dynamic filtering UI with sliders and dropdowns
 - Support for numeric ranges, categorical selections, and keyword searches
+- Implementation Details:
+  - Cython provides the best performance by compiling filtering logic into C
+  - Pandas and NumPy offer vectorized operations for efficient processing
+  - Dask handles larger-than-memory datasets through partitioning
+  - Numba is not suitable for string filtering due to lack of UTF-8 support

 ### Grouping
 - Efficient data grouping operations